Emilio Z. Marquez: Episcopal ministry

 On December 15, 1984, Marquez was appointed as the first Bishop of the newly established Diocese of Gumaca and was consecrated on January 29, 1985, by Archbishop Bruno Torpigliani.
 He served in Gumaca until May 4, 2002, when he was appointed Coadjutor Bishop of Lucena and Apostolic Administrator of Gumaca.

 Following the resignation of Bishop Ruben T. Profugo in 2003, Marquez was installed as the fourth Bishop of Lucena on November 4, 2003.

 He was a staunch advocate of social justice and frequently spoke out against illegal gambling and human rights abuses in the province, calling on government officials to implement ethical leadership.

 He retired on July 29, 2017, and was succeeded by Bishop Mel Rey Uy.

 Legacy

 As Bishop Emeritus, Marquez continues to provide spiritual guidance and remains active in church affairs.
 In 2024, he celebrated the 60th anniversary of his priestly ordination, marking a significant milestone in his lifelong dedication to the Church.
+He is one of the co-consecrators of Boac Bishop Edwin Panergo.